 The biggest problem was how to include newcomers in Indigenous cosmology.
 Many thought they were the pale ghosts of reincarnated ancestors so they could be absorbed into kinship networks, but the younger ones could see their behaviour was all too human.
 Many white communities had their “foundations cemented in blood” as one Victorian protector of Aborigines put it.
 Violence led to resistance, which began in the early years of Sydney and fanned out through the continent as settlers moved in.
 The period of warfare depended on the number of settlers and whether the local geography allowed the native population to hide easily and conduct guerrilla tactics.

 Aboriginal people had sophisticated concepts of land ownership and strict laws on trespass, particularly with sacred sites.
 Land use was complex with intermingling on territory and temporary hospitality based on the principle the visitors would eventually leave.
-The settlers, however, had no such intention.
+The settlers had no such intention.
 They ruthlessly asserted exclusive occupation, taking the flat, open land and monopolising the water.
 Private property allowed for no reciprocity.
 They also desecrated sacred sites and there was further conflict over lonely white men taking access to Aboriginal women.
 When Aboriginal men took revenge, they were denounced and attacked as villainous murderers.
-Conflict was driven by tension and misunderstanding, European possessiveness over land, competition for women and contrary concepts of personal property.
+Tension and misunderstanding drove conflict as did European possessiveness over land, competition for women and contrary concepts of personal property.
 Group punishment was common as was an ominous settler desire to end conflict “once and for all”.

 With their land taken from them and on the verge of destitution, many Indigenous people came into the settlements.
 They ended up as cheap or slave labour or beggars living in fringe camps subject to disease, malnutrition, alcoholism and social disintegration.
 While disease was a major killer, Reynolds calculated the Aboriginal death toll in conflict as 20,000 across the continent.
 Queensland had the highest toll as its conquest coincided with developments in weaponry, use of the Native Police and a new colonial leadership with a vested interest in pastoral property on Aboriginal lands.